0xProject/0x-monorepo/packages/abi-gen/README.md

 ```
 abi-gen
 Options:
   --help           Show help                                           [boolean]
   --version        Show version number                                 [boolean]
   --abiGlob        Glob pattern to search for ABI JSON files [string] [required]
   --templates      Folder where to search for templates      [string] [required]
   --output         Folder where to put the output files      [string] [required]
+  --fileExtension  The extension of the output file          [string] [required]
 ```
 ## ABI files
 You're required to pass a [glob](https://en.wikipedia.org/wiki/Glob_(programming) template where your abi files are located.